uva-cs3140-sp23/uva-cs3140-sp23.github.io/syllabus.md

 regardless of contribution (as all members of an assignment team get the same grade on the assignment).

-After 7 days, submissions will be accepted at 65% off until December 6th at 11:59 p.m. with the exception of Homework 7 (see below).
+After 7 days, submissions will be accepted at 65% off until May 2nd at 11:59 p.m. with the exception of Homework 7 (see below).
 Submissions more than one week late may not be graded until the end of the term.

-Homework 7 will have a separate late policy - no late submissions after Friday, December 9th, at 11:59 p.m. for any reason.
+Homework 7 will have a separate late policy - no late submissions after May 4th, at 11:59 p.m. for any reason.
    1. This is in order to ensure:
       1. TAs have time to grade the final assignment
       2. Students have time to study for the final exam